 A modified item

-To show that a modified item has an error, for example, within the global edit flow, add the string (Contains errors) at the bottom of the column that identifies the line item.
-Use an object status control with the error state for it (sap.m.ObjectStatus, property: state, value: sap.ui.core.ValueState.Error).
+To show that a modified item contains an error (for example, within the global edit flow), add the string (Contains errors) at the bottom of the column that identifies the line item.
+To do this, use an object status control with the error state (sap.m.ObjectStatus, property: state, value: sap.ui.core.ValueState.Error).